 The example above shows how much of a difference it makes if you invest the difference in premium.
 Under the scenario outlined, the $3600 is placed in a retirement account and grows tax-deferred.
-Even assuming the investment is a non-qualified account, the term insurance will still provide higher returns.
+Assuming the investment is a non-qualified account, the term insurance will still provide higher returns.

 Where to Invest?

 All the information has made it clear that buying inexpensive term insurance rather than a whole life insurance policy makes more financial sense.
 Whether looking at the short term or long term, a whole life policy doesn’t provide as many benefits, but the key here is to invest wisely.
 So, let’s find out some investment opportunities for buy term invest the difference method.

 There are many options available such as bonds, stocks, and mutual funds, and you have to research each one and consider your risk tolerance and long-term goals.
 Remember that these assets provide different returns, market conditions vary, and the time you redeem will be important.

 Some people will tell you that there are a lot of risks involved with investing, but that’s true only if you don’t plan.
 Furthermore, there are investment instruments for those who are averse to risk, such as Certificates of Deposit (CDs).
-These are covered by the FDIC and pay a fixed interest rate regardless of what happens to the economy.
+The FDIC covers these and pay a fixed interest rate regardless of what happens to the economy.

-But if you’re willing to deal with short-term volatility, you can put your money in the equities market and as the examples given show, the potential returns are much higher.
+But if you’re willing to deal with short-term volatility, you can put your money in the equities market, and as the examples show, the potential returns are much higher.
 Rather than spend all that money on insurance premiums, it’s better to invest it and make more by the time you reach your retirement age, which is the ultimate goal.